top of page

 Reducing rigidity

-Improving balance
+Improving Balance

 Therapeutic Ultrasound

+While it shares the same name, this ultrasound is not the same as that used diagnostically to screen the body internally.
 Ultrasound emits small sound waves at an extremely high frequency that is out of the range of human hearing.
 When applied to problem areas in soft tissues and joints, it produces heat that helps reduce inflammation and increase blood flow, in addition to decreasing pain, stiffness, and spasms.
-Therapeutic ultrasound is also believed to have a positive effect on the healing process.
+Therapeutic ultrasound is also believed to have a positive effect on the healing process.ally.

 While its effects and goals are different from ultrasound screening technologies, ultrasound therapy is implemented in much the same way.
 The process may be familiar if you’ve ever had an ultrasound screening in the past.